mkotsbak/widok-scalajs-react-wrapper/README.md

 (given https://github.com/MetaStack-pl/MetaRx/issues/28 solved):

-Add this library to project dependencies:
+Add this library to project dependencies (until it is published somewhere, you need to download this project and run "sbt publish-local" first):

 ```sbt
 libraryDependencies ++= Seq(